How to close more deals with the best sales technique I ever learned

 "Whoever asks the questions controls the conversation.
 Sales is all about asking questions and actively listening.
 It has very little to do with talking.”

-This was, without a doubt, the most powerful sales technique I’ve ever learned, and it triggered a major shift in how I approach conversations with prospects and customers.
+This was, without a doubt, the most powerful sales technique I’ve ever learned, and it triggered a major shift in how I approach conversations with prospects and customers both in person and on cold calls.

 Need more help managing objections?
 Download your free, easy-to-use objection management template today!